jacksund/simmate/docs/apps/badelf/quick_start.md

 ### (1) Split Them with Planes

 Similar to placing planes at minima in the ELF in ionic systems, one can place planes at maxima in covalent/metallic systems.
 This results in the features being divided and their charge assigned to nearby atoms.
-To handle covalent/metallic bonds this way use the follow parameter in the electride_finder_kwargs:
+To handle covalent/metallic bonds this way use the follow parameter in the elf_analyzer_kwargs:

 ``` yaml
 include_shared_features: true